 What are Volatile Organic Compounds, and why are they in paint?

-VOCs are carbon-containing chemicals that are labeled "volatile" because they evaporate easily at room temperature, thereby entering the air we breathe.
-To learn more, I called up Dr. Steven Fedder, a senior lecturer in chemistry at Santa Clara University in Santa Clara, CA (he's the professor who instilled in me a lifelong interest in environmental chemistry).
+VOCs are carbon-containing chemicals that are labeled “volatile” because they evaporate easily at room temperature, thereby entering the air we breathe.
+To learn more, I called up Dr. Steven Fedder, a senior lecturer in chemistry at Santa Clara University in Santa Clara, California (he’s the professor who instilled in me a lifelong interest in environmental chemistry).
 According to Fedder, VOCs can be naturally produced by plant and animal processes or manufactured by humans.
 Some of the better known VOCs are benzene (in cigarette smoke), formaldehyde (in building materials), and toluene, xylene, acetone, methylethyl ketone, and ethyl acetate (in paint).

 Above: White enamel paint from my DIY post on How to Refinish a Bathtub–likely the most toxic household project I’ve ever undertaken.